shaneapowell/upython-wifi-setup/docs/API.md

 Return the singleton wifi instance.
 Just a simple clean wrapper around `network.WLAN(network.STA_IF)`.
-Here just for added convenience.
+Here just for added convence.

 <a id="uwifisetup.wifi.connectWifi"></a>